Author: Yu Tang

 split content into chunks → embed → store in a vector DB → semantic search → (blend results with keyword search) → (rerank) → stuff the context → answer.

-It works, but it’s complex to build, hard to maintain, and slow to iterate on, often more infrastructure than you really need.
+It works, but it’s complex to build, hard to maintain, and slow to iterate, often more infrastructure than you really need.

 In contrast, a new wave of code agents takes a refreshingly simple approach:

-In real-world tests on developer docs, practitioners have found that a well-crafted llms.txt (URLs + succinct descriptions) plus simple tool calls like grep outperforms vector-DB pipelines for various coding tasks.
+In real-world tests on developer docs, practitioners have found that a well-crafted llms.txt (URLs + succinct descriptions) plus simple tool calls, such as grep, outperforms vector-DB pipelines for various coding tasks.
 It’s not only more accurate, but also dramatically easier to maintain and update.

 Why does this minimalist approach work so well?